SeanFobbe/cr-unsc/README.md

 The pipeline will produce the following results and store them in the folder `output/`:

+- Codebook
 - Compilation Report
-- Codebook
-- Robustness Checks Report
+- Quality Assurance Report
 - ZIP archive containing the main data set as a CSV file
 - ZIP archive containing the just the metadata of the main data set as a CSV file
 - ZIP archive containing all citation data and metadata as a GraphML file